 The lush fairways of the course are laid out in mature parkland, bordered on two sides by the rivers Main and Braid, with several small lakes adding further aquatic interest.
 Because of the low-lying aspect of the site, four of the fairways were actually raised during construction to cope with potential flooding problems in the future.

 The short par four 4th is a hole to be reckoned with on the front nine (even though it only ranks as stroke index 10 on the card) as the fast flowing waters of the Braid River race past the front of the green.
-“Treasury,” the 141-yard 7th is another hole where water must be crossed between tee and putting surface.On the inward half, locals will tell you the only way to play the 177-yard 14th, named “Devil’s Elbow,” is to “aim at the Slemish Mountains on the horizon – and be sure to take plenty of club,” otherwise your golf ball will probably end up wet on the river bed.
+“Treasury,” the 141-yard 7th is another hole where water must be crossed between tee and putting surface.On the inward half, locals will tell you the only way to play the 177-yard 14th, named “Devil’s Elbow,” is to “aim at the Slemish Mountains on the horizon,” but don't go too long or too far right, otherwise your golf ball will probably end up wet on the river bed.